AntonioFeijaoUK/www-antoniofeijao-com/docs/_pages/about.md

 My role is also focus on enabling other squads creating applications in a security infrastructure.

-Currently studying towards the [Master Ethical Hacking Security](https://www.eccouncil.org/programs/certified-ethical-hacker-ceh-master/) certification, which consists of 2 exams:
+Currently studying [Master Ethical Hacking Security](https://www.eccouncil.org/programs/certified-ethical-hacker-ceh-master/) certification, which consists of two exams, one theory and one hands-on :

 * [Certified Ethical Hacker - `C|EH` exam](https://www.eccouncil.org/programs/certified-ethical-hacker-ceh/) and